ucl-cssb/cneta/README.md

 # Tree building with ML
-There are 4 running modes in svtreeml.
+There are 4 running modes in cnetml.
 * mode 0 (default): building maximum likelihood tree from input copy numbers, using "-b 1" for bootstrapping
 * mode 1: a simple comprehensive test on a simulated tree
 * mode 2: computing likelihood given a tree and its parameters (branch length and mutation rates)